intuition-dev/intuDocs/old/crud.md

 - If you have 2 forms in your view, then VM needs to have 2 objects, since objects have name-value pairs.
 - If you have 2 charts in your view, then VM needs to have 2 objects in a way that makes it easy to bind to the chart.

-In the same way a server-side 'ORM Model' may 'map' to the a table|document fields, the VM maps to the view.
-The VM does not represent server-side ORM or stores in any way - it ignores it!
+In the same way a back-end 'ORM Model' may 'map' to the a table|document fields, the VM maps to the view.
+The VM does not represent back-end ORM or stores in any way - it ignores it!
 The VM maps to the view, and makes it easy to map/bind to the view.
 So a VM is a complex VM that fully maps to the View!
 If you change the View, you must change the VM and if you change the VM, you must change the View.